Watchdogs Cite Lax Medical And Mental Health Treatment Of ICE Detainees

 "My aunt tried to take in glasses for him but they don't allow for us to give them anything," Giselle tells me as she steers the minivan.
 "They tell us that they give them everything they need."
 When I ask if her father has glasses now, she says, "No, he doesn't.
 He doesn't have glasses."

 Giselle says her father, who is 60 years old, is terrified of being deported, and she says the regimented world inside Adelanto is driving him into a deep depression.
 "His conversations now have become shorter," she says.
 "He doesn't talk to us and ask, 'How's your day?
 How you been?'
 He's always looking down at the ground; he doesn't want to make eye contact for the same reason that he's so depressed."

 José's sister, Maria Contreras, visits her brother every Saturday.
-She's urged him to see a psychologist at Adelanto, but he tells her that even though he filled out a medical request, he doesn't get any help.
+She has urged him to see a psychologist at Adelanto, but he tells her that even though he filled out a medical request, he doesn't get any help.
 "No response, or anything," Maria says.

 Adelanto sits on a desolate stretch of road in the high desert about an hour north of the city of Riverside.
 Nearly 2,000 men and women are held here.
 Some arrived recently during the surge in border crossings.
 Others lived in the U.S. — undocumented and undetected — for years.
 In the visiting room, where detainees are brought in wearing blue, orange or red baggy pants and tops, a sign on the wall reads, "Don't give up hope."

-The facility, run by a federal contractor, GEO Group, a for-profit company based in Boca Raton, Fla. that runs private prisons has a troubled past.
-During an unannounced visit last year, federal inspectors from the Department of Homeland Security's Office of the Inspector General found "nooses" made out of bed sheets in 15 out of 20 cells.
-The inspectors found guards overlooked the nooses even though a detainee had committed suicide using a bedsheet in 2017 and several others had attempted suicide using a similar method.
+The facility — run by a federal contractor, GEO Group, a for-profit company based in Boca Raton, Fla., that runs private prisons — has a troubled past.
+During an unannounced visit last year, federal inspectors from the Department of Homeland Security's Office of the Inspector General found "nooses" made out of bedsheets in 15 out of 20 cells.
+The inspectors found that guards overlooked the nooses even though a detainee had died by suicide using a bedsheet in 2017 and several others had attempted suicide using a similar method.
 The government audit concluded GEO Group guards improperly handcuffed and shackled detainees, unnecessarily placed detainees in solitary confinement and failed to provide adequate medical care.

-A separate investigation of Adelanto and other immigration detention facilities in California released in February by California Attorney General Xavier Becerra found similar health and safety problems and concluded that detainees were treated like prisoners, some kept in their cells for 22 hours a day, even though they have not been charged with a crime.
+A separate investigation of Adelanto and other immigration detention facilities in California released in February by state Attorney General Xavier Becerra found similar health and safety problems and concluded that detainees were treated like prisoners, some kept in their cells for 22 hours a day, even though they have not been charged with a crime.
 A state law passed in 2017 directs the state to inspect and report on the treatment of immigrant detainees held in California.

 The alleged cases documented in the most recent report by Disability Rights California, a watchdog group with legal oversight to protect people with disabilities in the Golden State, are grim: detainees slitting their wrists; discontinued medication for depression; and ignored requests for wheelchairs and walkers.
-At least one detainee claimed that guards pepper-sprayed him when he did not stand up, and a second time while he tried to hang himself.
+At least one detainee said that guards pepper-sprayed him when he did not stand up and a second time while he tried to hang himself.

-In a written statement, GEO Group says it "strongly disputes the claims" in the report, and that the remedies recommended by Disability Rights California "were already in place."
+In a written statement, GEO Group says it "strongly disputes the claims" in the report and that the remedies recommended by Disability Rights California "were already in place."

 "We are deeply committed," the company says, "to delivering high-quality, culturally responsive services in safe and humane environments."
 An ICE spokesperson says, in an emailed statement, that GEO Group's Adelanto facility is in "full compliance with the Americans with Disabilities Act."

 But Mario, who was inside Adelanto for six months in 2018, says the report describes his own experiences there.
 "What's happening is all those claims that have been made against GEO and the staff in the medical department are finally being backed up by reports," Mario says.

-He asked us not to use his last name since he's out on bond and still fighting deportation.
+He asked us not to use his last name since he is out on bond and still fighting deportation.
 Mario is now 32; he crossed the border with his parents without documentation when he was 5.

 In 2017, he was convicted of a misdemeanor and ICE agents picked him up at his home in Ontario, Calif.
 At the time, Mario was seeing a therapist for depression and taking medication.
 It took three weeks to get back on antidepressants, he says, and the sessions with the psychologists at Adelanto were only cursory.